Kshitij-Tidke/Java-Sapkal/README.md

 ```

 # Data Types:
+    - Size of memeory allocated
+    - The type of value memory can hold
+    - Interpretation

 ## Primitive Data Types:

 These are fundamental, pre-defined data types built directly into the Java language.
 They store raw values directly in memory and have fixed sizes.
 ```
 Integers: